-3Education Code, Section 95.21 (b).
+&lt;sup>2Education Code, Section 95.21 (a).

-2Education Code, Section 95.21 (a).
+&lt;sup>3Education Code, Section 95.21 (b).

 On or after February 1 of each year, the Governor selects a non-voting student regent to serve a one-year term.
 The student regent has the same powers and duties as members of the Board of Regents, including the right to participate in meetings of the Board, except that he or she may not: a) vote on any matter before the Board; b) make or second any motion before the Board; c) be counted in determining whether a quorum exists; or, d) be counted in determining the outcome of any vote before the Board.